-Ichikawa Ennosuke leaves hospital as police suspect Kabuki family suicide attempt
+Ichikawa Ennosuke leaves hospital as police suspect kabuki family suicide attempt

 Popular kabuki actor Ichikawa Ennosuke IV was discharged from a hospital Friday, a day after he was found collapsed with his parents at their home in Tokyo, with an investigative source saying police suspect the family attempted suicide together.

-Ennosuke’s father, Ichikawa Danshiro, 76, was also a kabuki actor.
-An autopsy has found the parents, who were confirmed dead Thursday, allegedly died from an overdose of psychotropic drugs, the police said.
+Ennosuke's father, Ichikawa Danshiro, 76, was also a kabuki actor.
+An autopsy has found the parents, who were confirmed dead Thursday, allegedly died from an overdose, the police said.

-The incident occurred on Thursday, the same day a weekly magazine reported on Ennosuke’s alleged involvement in bullying and sexual abuse, including actors and staff involved in his theater collective.
+There were no signs anyone other than the family members were involved in the incident, such as footprints in the house, according to the police, which conducted an on-site investigation Friday.
+The police plan to question Ennosuke.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.